 Metal is used in most armored or “heavy” units and structures.
 Examples include Heavy Infantry, Heavy Cavalry, Towers, Forts, as well as some of the more specialised military units that don’t directly participate in combat such as Scouts, Spies, and Generals.
 Military (red) technology at the Library usually requires a moderate amount of Metal to research.

 Metal is produced at Mines, which function similarly to Woodcutter’s Camps.
 They require only Timber to create, and must be placed next to a mountain.
-Upon completion, you will receive a once-off bonus of 30 Metal.
+Upon completion, you will receive a once-off bonus of 5 Metal for every worker slot, much like the Woodcutter’s Camp.

 Note that both metal and Mines only become available in the Classical Age onwards, and will therefore not be available at the start of games with the default ruleset.